-The working title of my research is “A technical, tactical and time motion analysis of lightweight women’s judo” and the aims are quite simple:
+The working title of my research is “A technical, tactical and temporal of lightweight women’s judo” and the aims are quite simple:

 - To develop an understanding of the technical aspects of lightweight women’s judo